 - In a small bowl, mix together 1 Tbsp maple syrup, 1 Tbsp miso, and ½ tsp soy sauce.

-- Place in the oven and bake for 20-30 minutes, rotating the baking sheet halfway through to ensure that the carrots are getting equal exposure to the heat and have an equal chance at getting crispy and caramelized.
+- Place in the oven and bake for 20–30 minutes, rotating the baking sheet halfway through to ensure that the carrots are getting equal exposure to the heat and have an equal chance at getting crispy and caramelized.
 The roasting time may vary depending on the size of the carrots (young thin carrots require less cooking time).
-When carrots are lightly browned and almost tender when pierced with a wooden skewer, remove the baking sheet from the oven.
+When the carrots are lightly browned and almost tender when pierced with a wooden skewer, remove the baking sheet from the oven.
 Why almost tender?
-We still need to roast for 5 more minutes after brushing the sauce.
+We still need to roast for 5 more minutes after brushing with the sauce.

 To Store